dannyb1983/AddressBook/README.md

 > - add user login / security
 > - Deploy this front-end app to aws using the serverless framework

-These some of these features are simpler, but some of them could become complex depending on how far we want to go with them.
+Some of these features are simpler, but some of them could become complex depending on how far we want to go with them.
 That makes understanding the scope difficult.
 That being said, I believe I could probably complete most of these stretch features within a few days.

-# Conclusion
-I considerd the size and potential structure of this Address Book app.
-I considered the fact that the app has no backend (besides the `randomuser.me` endpoint) or database to connect to.
-I didn't see a significant need for a global state management.
-So in this case, I decided that ```prop drilling``` would be the most appropriate and mature choice.
-I provided surface level coverage for my components with ```jest``` and ```react-testing-library```.
-Beyond the component logic, I also leveraged the react-bootstrap component library for responsive elements and ```mobile friendly``` design.
-With a handful of features I deemed required like a ```search``` and ```sort```, I finished development and pushed to source control.